-With an aggregated population of 445 million driven by the pursuit of more choice and better prices, EU ecommerce revenues are projected to reach €717bn at a yoy growth rate of 5.16% by 2021, of that cross border comprises 25.5%
+With an aggregated population of 445 million driven by the pursuit of more choice and better prices, EU domestic fulfillment and ecommerce revenues are projected to reach €717bn at a yoy growth rate of 5.16% by 2021, of that cross border comprises 25.5%

 Despite the promise of cross border ecommerce delivering more product variety and competitive prices, it has not been a seamless integration into the EU shopping culture.
 Taking a deep dive into ecommerce of tangible goods, a 2016 poll found 27% of EU respondents concerned about high delivery costs and 23% concerned about long delivery times.